 Efforts to conserve Steller sea lions include:

-- Education and outreach about harassment, feeding, and entanglements.
+- Education and outreach about regulations, laws, subsistence hunting, status, research, and threats.

 - Protecting habitat and designating critical habitat.

 - Reducing bycatch.